two-hundred/celerity-docs/docs/blueprint/specification.md

 With custom types, labels should be used as references to the values of the variable instead of the values themselves.
 Custom types should be treated as enums.

 :::tip
 Only scalar values are supported for variables.
-If you want to pass in complex structures such as arrays or objects, you will need to pass them in as strings and use the `json_decode` function in a substitution to interact with the array or object structure.
+If you want to pass in complex structures such as arrays or objects, you will need to pass them in as strings and use the `jsondecode` function in a substitution to interact with the array or object structure.

 For example, if you are using a provider with a custom function that takes a specific object structure as input you would do the following:

 ```
 ${custom_provider_function(
-  json_decode(variables.deploymentConfig)
+  jsondecode(variables.deploymentConfig)
 )}
 ```